NewForce-at-Mountwest/reactive-nutshell-twofoot/README.md

 ## Professional Requirements

 1. Each teammate should build their own component structure for their feature.
 Once you hit MVP, you're welcome to refactor your app to use reusable components.
+1. In the interest of cross-training, each team member *should try to build a different module than the one they built last time*.
 1. The README for your project should include instructions on how another person can download and run the application

 ## How to Handle Authentication